MICA-MNI/ENIGMA/docs/pages/07.epicenter/index.rst

 As we have assessed the significance of every spatial correlation between seed-based cortico-cortical connectivity and cortical atrophy measures using spin permutation tests, we can set a significance threshold to identify disease epicenters.
 In the following example, we set a lenient threshold of *p* < 0.1 (*i.e.*, correlation coefficients were set to zeros for regions whose *p*-values were greater than 0.1).
-As such, we are displaying the correlation coefficients of moderate-to-strong connectivity-atrophy associations.
+We are, thus, displaying only correlation coefficients whose significances passes at least these lenient thresholds.

 .. tabs::